This is the best dairy-free and egg-free confetti fun cake for any occasion.

 Pour the batter into prepared pan.

-For cupcakes, bake approximately 20-23 minutes until cake springs back to the touch or a toothpick comes out clean from the center.
-Square, rectangle, or round cakes may take a little longer to bake through.
+For cupcakes, bake approximately 20-23 minutes until cake springs back to the touch.

 Try not to overbake so not to have dry cake.
 Keep a close eye and remove right when done.